cconsta1/cconsta1.github.io/_pages/talks.md

 ### 2022

-- Conference: “**Deploying Machine Learning Models for Forensic Anthropological Applications with Docker and Streamlit**” for “**DockerCon 2022**” at the Docker Conference, Virtual, May 2022
+- Conference: “**Deploying Machine Learning Models for Forensic Anthropological Applications with Docker and Streamlit**” for “**DockerCon 2022**” at the Docker Conference, Virtual, USA, May 2022

 ### 2020